GDGOC-HKUST/2025-intro-to-docker-and-k8s/part3/script.md

 [*TRANSITION: Slide to clean screen with Kubernetes architecture diagram*] [*VISUAL: Animated Kubernetes components appearing as mentioned*]

-[PRESENTER NOTE: Use the analogy of a restaurant to make Kubernetes concepts relatable]

 **YOU:** "Before diving in, let's understand what **Kubernetes** brings to the table compared to Docker Compose." [*gesture: comparison motion*]

-**YOU:** "Think of **Kubernetes** as a restaurant management system, while Docker Compose is more like cooking at home. **Kubernetes** is a *container orchestration platform* that manages containerized applications across multiple machines.
-It provides *scaling* (adding more cooks when busy), *self-healing* (replacing a chef who calls in sick), *load balancing* (distributing orders evenly), and *automated rollouts* (updating the menu without closing the restaurant)."
+**YOU:** "**Kubernetes** is a powerful container orchestration platform that manages containerized applications across multiple machines.
+As shown in this diagram, we can see the evolution from traditional deployment to Kubernetes deployment.
+While Docker Compose helps us run multiple containers on a single host, Kubernetes extends this capability across an entire cluster of machines."

 **YOU:** "Where Docker Compose is perfect for local development, **Kubernetes** powers production environments at any scale." [*gesture: small to large scaling motion*]